-While the BUSF may be able to assume the servicing role, the BUSF agreement does not, in DBRS's opinion, constitute a cold back-up arrangement.
+While the BUSF may be able to assume the servicing role, the BUSF agreement does not, in DBRS's opinion, constitute a cold backup arrangement.
 As a result, BUSFs offer limited protection in the event of servicer default.
 However, DBRS acknowledges that facilitator agreements do provide some benefits, namely a dedicated resource charged with engaging a replacement servicer following a servicer event of default.
-DBRS believes that this may ultimately reduce the estimated lengthy servicing transfer period for transactions with no existing back-up agreement.
+DBRS believes that this may ultimately reduce the estimated lengthy servicing transfer period for transactions with no existing backup agreement.

-Exhibit 1: Sample Operational Risk Agenda for European RMBS Servicers
+Appendix 1: Sample Operational Risk Agenda for European RMBS Servicers

-- · Company history, ownership and operating experience.
+- Company history, ownership and operating experience.

 - Financial condition/profitability.

 - Management experience.

 - Staffing, training and retention rates.

 - Portfolio size and composition.

 - Strategic initiatives.

 - Recent or planned mergers or acquisitions.

 - Recent or planned transfer of servicing (rights), if any.

-- · Run-off rates.
+- · Runoff rates.

 - Securitisation history and future plans.

-- Internal and external audit procedures and results. - Efforts to ensure regulatory compliance. - Details of current or past regulatory actions including any findings. - Corporate litigation (past, present and expected). - Cause of servicing termination from any previous transaction, if applicable. - Cause of termination of any third-party servicing contracts. - · Procedures for vendor selection and oversight. - Storage and updating of policies and procedures. - Approach to fraud detection.
+- Internal and external audit procedures and results. - Efforts to ensure regulatory compliance. - Have you ever been or are you now the subject of any regulatory action?
+If so, discuss any findings. - Corporate litigation (past, present and expected). - Cause of servicing termination from any previous transaction, if applicable. - Cause of termination of any third-party servicing contracts. - · Procedures for vendor selection and oversight. - Storage and updating of policies and procedures. - Approach to fraud detection.

-- New loan boarding process. - Procedures for boarding accuracy and data integrity. - Interest rate and/or payment reset process and notification. - Cash management procedures and controls. - Payment processing and controls including payment methods and frequencies. - · Exception and suspense account management. - · Account reconciliation and timing. - Property insurance monitoring procedures.
+- New loan boarding process.

+- Procedures for boarding accuracy and data integrity.

+- Interest rate and/or payment reset process and notification.

+- Cash management procedures and controls.

+- Payment processing and controls including payment methods and frequencies.

+- Exception and suspense account management.

+- Account reconciliation and timing.

+- Property insurance monitoring procedures.

 - Procedures for responding to customer inquiries including response times.

-- Strategy and technology.
+- · Strategy and technology.

 - Call volume and average time to answer.

 - Number of staff and ratio to call volume.

 - Process for training and monitoring department and staff performance.

 - Complaints monitoring procedures.

-- Collection strategies for early-, middle- and late-stage collections. - · Details on whether collections process is centralised or not. - Explanation of call and notice cycles by product type. - Account-to-collector ratio. - Right-party contact rates. - · Hold time and abandonment rates. - Use of predictive (behavioural) scoring and other technology. - · Policies regarding modifications, forbearance and deferrals. - Delinquency, roll and cure rates. - Use of technology.
+- Collection strategies for early-, middle- and late-stage collections. - Is collections process centralised?
+If not, please explain the use of local/regional offices (branches) and call centres. - Explanation of call and notice cycles by product type. - Account-to-collector ratio. - Right-party contact rates. - Hold time and abandonment rates. - Use of predictive (behavioural) scoring and other technology. - Policies regarding modifications, forbearance and deferrals. - Delinquency, roll and cure rates. - · Use of technology.

-- · Significant changes (past or planned) in procedures or workout strategies or timelines and impact on performance. - Repayment plan, modification and forbearance plan procedures. - · Re-default rates. - Use of re-modification, deed in lieu, short sales, DPO and voluntary repossession procedures. - Insurance claim (PMI, NHG, national guarantee schemes) processing.
+- Significant changes (past or planned) in procedures or workout strategies or timelines and impact on performance. - Repayment plan, modification and forbearance plan procedures. - · Re-default rates. - · Use of re-modification, deed in lieu, short sales, DPO and voluntary repossession procedures. - Insurance claim (PMI, NHG, national guarantee schemes) processing.